azizelo/Personal-Website/src/content/blog/letter-to-aui.md

 Many of them had the credentials and opportunities to build careers abroad, yet they chose to invest their talents at home — in us, in Morocco’s future.

-Today, after working side by side with graduates and PhDs from Harvard, MIT, Stanford, and hunderds of other top tier universities in the World, I can say this with full conviction:
+Today, after managing, working side by side with, and reporting to graduates and PhDs from Harvard, MIT, Stanford, and hunderds of other top tier universities in the World, I can say this with full conviction:

 > **You have every bit as much potential to positively impact the World as any of your global peers -- You do not need additional credentials.**

 Early in my career, I used to be intimidated by graduates from elite institutions.
-They seemed to be conditioned to believe they are among the best — and that belief often becomes a powerful, self-fulfilling prophecy.
-In our Moroccan culture, this may come across as pretentious or even as arrogance.
+They seemed to be conditioned to believe they are among the best — a powerful, self-fulfilling prophecy.
+I had to learn how to speak up for my work and use the word I, a foreign concept for me at the time.
+In our Moroccan culture, this used to be frouned upon and may come across as pretentious or even as arrogant.

-But there is difference between arrogance and confidence.
-The confidence of walking into any room and assuming that you belong, assuming that you can lead, and assuming that you can change the world, while remaining humble.
+But there is a difference between arrogance and confidence.
+The confidence of walking into any room and assuming that you belong, assuming that you can lead, and assuming that you can change the world.
+There are always going to be unknowns and you have already proven, through your academic work and work ethics that you can continue to relentlessly chip at that unknown, one milestone at a time.
+Just think back on how far you've come since you graduated high school!

 At AUI, you are fortunate to come from an institution that has established itself with distinction in Morocco and across Africa — a place that champions global thinking, critical inquiry, and leadership.